Find out why the French Bergère chair is the perfect armchair for a living space, as well as where to find the best ones!

 - This classic French accent chair is a steal!

-- Probably my favorite one of the bunch – I love the caning and the color!
+- Probably my favorite one of the bunch – I love the caning!

-Click and scroll to shop even more fab French chairs!
+Click to shop even more fab French chairs!

 I hope this has inspired you to shop for your own French chair!
 Let me know if there are any great ones out there that I missed!

 And for even more French inspiration, check out some of these other posts below!

 The Best French Farmhouse Dining Tables – for LESS!

 Jaana Lundholm says

 I love your blog and all the products displayed.
 I am so keen on buying a Berger chair for my home in Cyprus and I have no idea how to get hold of one them.
 Please advise if any of the distributors in the US are distributing to my corner of the world!?